Calbabreaker/yacpm/README.md

 possible (work on as many versions) meaning add_subdirectory should be used (unless it's simple like glm) and all files should be globed.
 If the library target name is not in snake_case, do `add_library(library_name ALIAS LibaryName)`.
-It doesn't have to work on very old versions, just recent-ish ones.
+It doesn't have to work on very old versions, just at least 2 years.
 Also use system headers for include directories to avoid compiler warnings from the libary header.

 #### Example for GLFW: